agent-smith/detris/README.md

 # detris

-This project contains my first attempt at using the clojure language.
+This project contains my first attempt at using the Clojure language.

 I'd still like to learn more tricks with Clojure, since I could improve on making the code less verbose and replacing my use of loops with more idiomatic functional paradigms.
 I look forward to learning more about this powerful language!
 Having been a Java programmer for the past decade, I have to say, learning some Scala and Clojure has really been an eye opener.